Skip to main content

 Pulp and Paper Sourcing

-However, forests around the world are under pressure as they are cleared to provide materials or land.
 Sustainable forest management is crucial to protecting this vital resource, which is why Hershey is committed to responsibly sourcing recycled materials and certified virgin fibers for our products.

 Our Responsible Pulp and Paper Sourcing Approach